 Mecha/Orga is the project and recording name of Greek composer Yiorgis Sakellariou.
-Since 2003, he has been active internationally being responsible for solo albums, having composed music for short films and theatrical performances, leading workshops and ceaselessly performing his music around the globe.
+Since 2003, he has been active internationally being responsible for solo and collaboration albums, having composed music for short films and theatrical performances, leading workshops and ceaselessly performing his music around the globe.

 His practice is founded on the digital manipulation of environmental recordings.
 His palette of sounds is all encompassing; from vibrating rail-tracks to refrigerators’ static, and from noisy waterfalls to the humming of insects.
 He only performs in absolute darkness, fostering an all-inclusive and profoundly submerging sonic experience.